atk4/dsql/docs/queries.rst

 ============================

 Methods of Query are designed to be safe to use through a higher level framework.
-Most of the methods will accept either a string or expression.
+Most of the methods will accept either a string or :php:class:`Expression`.
 If you pass a string, it will be escaped.
-Using expression you can bypass the escaping.
+By using :php:class:`Expression` you can bypass the escaping.

 There are 2 types of escaping: